Pew Research Center reports that, as of 2010, women make up about 15% of enlisted soldiers and commissioned officers:

 Interestingly, women reported high levels of strain re-entering the civilian population and the majority believe that the wars in Afghanistan and Iraq are not worth fighting:

-Nevertheless, a large majority felt that entering the military was good for their personal growth and career opportunities:Lisa Wade is a professor of sociology at Occidental College.
+Nevertheless, a large majority felt that entering the military was good for their personal growth and career opportunities:Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.